Skip to content

 Bind to Cloudflare Mesh

 Cloudflare Mesh (formerly WARP Connector) connects your services, devices, and Workers through Cloudflare's global network.
-When you bind a Worker to Cloudflare Mesh using network_id: "cf1:network", your Worker can reach any Mesh node, client device, or IP route in your account — without specifying a particular tunnel UUID.
+When you bind a Worker to Cloudflare Mesh using network_id: "cf1:network", your Worker can reach:

-• Your Workers need to reach private services across multiple tunnels or Mesh nodes
+• Your Workers need to reach private services across multiple Cloudflare Tunnels, Mesh nodes, or Cloudflare WAN on-ramps

-• You want to access your entire private network from a Worker without managing individual tunnel bindings
+• You want to access your entire private network from a Worker without managing individual Cloudflare Tunnel bindings

-• Your private network topology may change (new tunnels, new nodes) and you do not want to update Worker configuration each time
+• Your private network topology may change (new connections, new nodes, new routes) and you do not want to update Worker configuration each time

 Bind to Cloudflare Mesh using network_id: "cf1:network":